KevinRSX/learning-notes/course-notes/CS3103/3103notes_lec1_5.md

 ### 1.5.1 Cache Memory

 We know that the processor must access memory at least once per instruction cycle.
-Thus processor execution is limited by memory cycle time. buy processor speed is much faster than memory access speed.
+Thus processor execution is limited by memory cycle time.
+The problem is processor speed is much faster than memory access speed, that makes main memory the bottleneck of processor speed.

 The solution to this performance gap could be copying information in use from slower to faster (but smaller) storage temporarily.
 The storage is exactly cache.